ignasa007/Dropout-Effects-GNNs/README.md

 - the hidden layer sizes can be passed via `--gnn_layer_sizes`, eg. `64 32 16` or even `64*3 32*2 16*1`
 - if the task is at the graph level, `--pooler` argument needs to be passed
     - options are `mean`, `add` and `max`
-- the readout layer is an MLP with hidden layer sizes passed via `--ffn_layer_sizes`
+- the readout module is an MLP with hidden layer sizes passed via `--ffn_layer_sizes`
     - empty argument defaults the readout to be a linear layer
 - if using a GPU, pass the device index, eg. `--device_index 0`
 - for the `--test_every` or `--save_every` arguments